Marie-Roger Biloa

 Marie-Roger Biloa is a Cameroonian magazine editor, television show host, journalist, filmmaker and president of various community-oriented initiatives.
 She lives in France, from where she hosts a television talk show.
 In France, she was named a Chevalier of the Order of Arts and Letters.
 For her work as a journalist, she has also received the Percy Qoboza Award.
-Ms Biloa owns a website named Africa-international.info.
+Biloa owns a website named Africa-international.info.

 Early life

 Biloa is the daughter of Germain Tsala Mekongo, who in 1957 became Cameroon's first Secretary of State for Civil Service.
 She went to the Paris-IV University, where she graduated in Germanic studies.

 Career

 In 1991, Biloa became the editor of the Africa International, a magazine which was established in 1958 and which focused on politics, economic news and culture when Biloa joined it.

 Later on, Marie-Roger Biloa joined the controversial pan-African themed magazine Jeune Afrique, which had previously been banned in several Northern African (Arab) countries.

 In 1997, Biloa was honored as the Journalist of the Year by the American organization, the National Association of Black Journalists, receiving the award from then United States President Bill Clinton himself.

 In 2001, Biloa was named woman of excellence by Unesco.